Conr86/solitude/README.md

     - Markdown shortcuts e.g. #Heading, \*\*emphasis\*\* are supported
     - @mention other pages to create dynamic links
 - Autosaving with save status and 'last updated' indicators
+- Offline support using browser's IndexedDB
 - Tree structure for page organisation, similar to Notion
 - Search for pages from the sidebar
 - Word count
 - Attractive UI including light and dark mode
 - Export a page as Markdown

+### In development
+- Syncing local database with server
+- Intelligent conflict-handling while syncing

-### On the roadmap
+### Potentially on the roadmap
+- Authentication and user-scoped pages
 - Embedded images
-- Offline support, including syncing and conflict-handling
 - Backups and revision control
-- Basic insights on the Home page such as number of pages or total word count
 - Workspaces or projects, letting you have multiple collections of pages

 ## Uses